Rhythm of War: Plot

 It is revealed how Venli ushered in the Fused and Regal forms in the backstories of her and Eshonai.
 In the present, Venli is secretly working to overthrow most of the Fused with a few allies, including Leshwi who is a Fused herself.
 She eventually resolves to save Kaladin’s parents and Lift as a part of her Radiant Oaths.
 Venli and Leshwi, and their followers, join the revolt in the tower, fighting against the other singers.
-Venli discovers that the listeners who fled the first Everstorm are still alive and she and Rlain reunite with them as Venli swears the 2nd Ideal of a Stonewalker.
+Venli discovers that the listeners who fled the first Everstorm are still alive and she and Rlain reunite with them as Venli swears the 2nd Ideal of a Willshaper.
 It is revealed that Eshonai was briefly a Radiant before her death, and was able to ride the storms with Stormfather to see the whole world, which was her dream, before dying peacefully.